gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 [@Buchhorn2019CopGlo].
 The WorldClim data consists of spatially interpolated monthly climate data for global land areas.
-We downloaded the data at a resolution of 10 arc-minutes (around 18 km² at the equator), the coarsest resolution available.
+We downloaded the data at a resolution of 10 arc-minutes (around 18 km² at the equator), the coarsest resolution available, using the _Julia_ package `SimpleSDMLayers.jl` [@Dansereau2021SimJl].
 We selected 8 of the 19 standard _bioClim_ variables representing annual trends, ranges, and extremes of temperature and precipitation (annual mean, ranges, extremas, seasonality): bio1, bio2, bio5, bio6, bio12, bio13, bio14, bio15.
-The Copernicus data is a set of variables representing 10 land cover classes and measured as a percentage of land cover fraction.
-The data is only available at a finer resolution of 100m.
-We coarsened it to the same 10 arc-minutes resolution as the WorldClim data by averaging the land cover fraction values.
+The Copernicus data is a set of variables representing 10 land cover classes (e.g. crops, tree, urban area) and measured as a percentage of land cover fraction.
+The data is only available at a finer resolution of 100m, which we downloaded directly from the website.
+We coarsened it to the same 10 arc-minutes resolution as the WorldClim data by averaging the land cover fraction values with `GDAL` [@GDAL/OGRcontributors2021GdaOgr].
 We first selected the 10 land cover variables, but later removed two of them (moss and snow) from our predictive models as their cover fraction was 0% on all sites with Warblers observations, hence they did not provide any predictive value to our SDM models.

 ## Species distribution models